AigozhiyevB/twitter-nlp/README.md

 # Example Sentiment Analysis with TensorFlow

 This is an example project for sentiment analysis using TensorFlow.
-Sentiment analysis is the process of determining the sentiment or emotional tone of text, identifying whether it is positive, negative, or neutral.
+Sentiment analysis is the process of determining the sentiment or emotional tone of text, identifying whether it is positive, negative, neutral or irrelivant.

 ## Project Description

 In this project, we utilize TensorFlow to build a machine learning model capable of classifying textual data based on sentiment.
 We will train the model on available datasets and evaluate its performance on new data.
+We are going to compare results with logisticRegression and CatBoost.

 ## Project goal

 The goal of this project is to provide a structured example of sentiment analysis on Twitter data, especially for newcomers to the field.
 By sharing the code, data, and documentation, I am aiming to assist beginners in understanding the process of building and training a sentiment analysis model using TensorFlow.
-Additionally, I strive to foster collaboration and learning within the NLP community.
+Additionally, we strive to foster collaboration and learning within the NLP community.
+Also, we want to campare different methods on one case in order to show and present them.

 ## Data